MarkReddy87/project-1---mindfullness/README.md

 <p>There were a few bugs that came up during the course of this project.</p>
 <ul>
 <li>I had issues with the alignment of the iframes on the gallery page but using the margin and padding properties I was able to fine tune the elements to make them look exactly how I wanted.</li>
 <li>Another bug I struggled with was responsiveness when viewing the site on smaller viewports, creating multiple media queries is something I found difficult and will be something to focus on going forward.
-I was eventaully able to resolve the issue but spent more time on it then I would have liked.</li>
+I was eventaully able to resolve the most of the issues but spent more time on it then I would have liked.</li>
 </ul>

 ## Supported Screens and Browsers